ericbulloch/scaled/README.md

 The `postal.csv` file is from an excel file called `ZIP_Locale_Detail.xls` that I downloaded from the census department.
 I removed all postal codes exception those for the 50 states.

+All orders, items and tenant uuids are generated.
+I am expecting that I may have to revisit when order times are generated and move to something more like a shuffle bag.
+For now I am sticking with Python's built in random library.

+Orders are generated and placed in an orders folder.
+Each folder under orders has a date for a name.
+Each file in those folders has a tenant's uuid as the file name.
+It is all the orders that day for that tenant.

+I then import those orders to a database.
+I am currently building the first phase in SQLite and will switch over to the above mentioned databases when I am ready.

 ## Conclusion

 I hope to learn more about scaling and what it takes to move the needle for clients that have large needs.
 I want to publish this repository so that others can see what has been done and then decide for themselves if a "slow technology" is the issue that is preventing the scaling or if it is something else.